-The Graduate School is pleased to announce the 33rd annual awards program recognizing Outstanding Teaching Assistants.
-This program was instituted to recognize teaching assistants who have made distinguished contributions to Syracuse University by demonstrating excellence in significant instructional capacities such as classroom teachers, laboratory or studio instructors, recitation or discussion section leaders, or assistants to senior faculty members for a high-enrollment course.
+The Graduate School is pleased to announce the 37th annual awards program recognizing Outstanding Teaching Assistants.
+This program was instituted to recognize teaching assistants who have made distinguished contributions to Syracuse University by demonstrating excellence in significant instructional capacities such as classroom teachers, laboratory or studio instructors, recitation or discussion section leaders, or assistants to faculty members for a high-enrollment course.
 Nominees must be students in good standing in their programs and making satisfactory progress toward the completion of their graduate degrees.
 All nominees must have completed the Syracuse University TA Orientation program.

 Portfolio Application Process